 - A nail or puncture causing a slow leak

-- A leaking valve stem
+- A leaking or corroded valve stem

 - Pressure set wrong after recent tire work